 Solo

-Quantitative b) Number of meetings held by the main body There were 12 (Twelve) meetings of the
+Quantitative b) Number of meetings held by the main body No such meeting as there is no

-disclosure overseeing remuneration and remuneration paid to its Management Committee (MANCOM)
+disclosure overseeing remuneration and remuneration paid to its ts designated remuneration committee.
+HR

-member. held during the year 2017.
-All the

-members of MANCOM are from the

-core banking area/operation of the Bank.

-No remuneration was paid to the
+member.
+Division is assigned to initiate any

+change proposal on remuneration as per

+the Human Resource Management

-members of the Management Committee
+Policy of the bank and get necessary

-for attending the meeting except their

-regular remuneration.
+approval from BoD.

-Number of employees having received a variable 410
+Number of employees having received a variable 517

 remuneration award.

 Number of guaranteed bonuses awarded.
 2 festival bonuses

 Total amount of guaranteed bonuses awarded.
-28.50
+35.60

 Number of sign-on awards made.
 Nil

 Total amount of sign-on awards made.
 Nil

 Number of severance payments made.
 Nil

 Total amount of severance payments made.
 Nil

 Total amount of outstanding deferred remuneration, Nil

 split into cash, shares and share-linked instruments

 and other forms.

 Total amount of deferred remuneration paid out.

 Breakdown of amount of remuneration awards for the BDT in

 financial year to show: Million

-Fixed 376.30
+Fixed 463.09

-Variable 46.70
+Variable 49.23

 Deferred Nil

-Non-deferred.
-Nil
+Non-deferred Nil

 Different forms used Cash

 (cash, shares and share

 linked instruments,

 other forms).

 Total amount of outstanding deferred remuneration Nil

 Total amount of retained remuneration exposed to ex Nil

 post explicit and/or implicit adjustments.

 Total amount of reductions during the financial year Nil

 due to ex post explicit adjustments.

 Total amount of reductions during the financial year Nil

 due to ex post implicit adjustments